DeckofAdventures/TheGame/.github/ISSUE_TEMPLATE/bug_report.md

 ### Mechanics or Lore?

 ### Description
-Please provide two or more links and quotes from the official Deck of Adventures repository and a brief description of the inconsistency.
-Please link to specific line numbers (e.g., `github.com/DeckofAventure/beta/blob/main/README.md#L1-L2`)
+Please provide two or more links and quotes from the official Deck of Adventuress repository and a brief description of the inconsistency.
+Please link to specific line numbers (e.g., `github.com/DeckofAventure/TheGame/blob/main/README.md#L1-L2`)

 ### Suggested resolution (optional)
 Developers invite your input.
 How would you propose to resolve this conflict?